open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Overflow attribute

-An overflow attribute set is defined, containing a single attribute `otel.metric.overflow` having (boolean) value `true`, which is used to report a synthetic aggregation of the metric events that could not be independently aggregated because of the limit.
+An overflow attribute set is defined, containing a single attribute `otel.metric.overflow` having (boolean) value `true`, which is used to report a synthetic aggregation of the [Measurements](./api.md#measurement) that could not be independently aggregated because of the limit.

-The SDK MUST create an Aggregator with the overflow attribute set prior to reaching the cardinality limit and use it to aggregate events for which the correct Aggregator could not be created.
+The SDK MUST create an Aggregator with the overflow attribute set prior to reaching the cardinality limit and use it to aggregate [Measurements](./api.md#measurement) for which the correct Aggregator could not be created.
 The SDK MUST provide the guarantee that overflow would not happen if the maximum number of distinct, non-overflow attribute sets is less than or equal to the limit.

 #### Synchronous instrument cardinality limits

 Aggregators for synchronous instruments with cumulative temporality MUST continue to export all attribute sets that were observed prior to the beginning of overflow.
-Metric events corresponding with attribute sets that were not observed prior to the overflow will be reflected in a single data point described by (only) the overflow attribute.
+[Measurements](./api.md#measurement) corresponding with attribute sets that were not observed prior to the overflow will be reflected in a single data point described by (only) the overflow attribute.

 Aggregators of synchronous instruments with delta aggregation temporality MAY choose an arbitrary subset of attribute sets to output to maintain the stated cardinality limit.

-Regardless of aggregation temporality, the SDK MUST ensure that every metric event is reflected in exactly one Aggregator, which is either an Aggregator associated with the correct attribute set or an aggregator associated with the overflow attribute set.
+Regardless of aggregation temporality, the SDK MUST ensure that every [Measurement](./api.md#measurement) is reflected in exactly one Aggregator, which is either an Aggregator associated with the correct attribute set or an aggregator associated with the overflow attribute set.

-Events MUST NOT be double-counted or dropped during an overflow.
+[Measurements](./api.md#measurement) MUST NOT be double-counted or dropped during an overflow.

 #### Asynchronous instrument cardinality limits